msrmblog/msrmblog.github.io/_posts/2020-01-27-is-this-my-body-2.md

 $$

 For improving clarity and generalization, I will first explain the algorithm with the example of perceiving numbers with the [MNIST database](https://en.wikipedia.org/wiki/MNIST_database).
 We learn the decoder network that converts the latent space $\mu$ into the image of the digits 0 to 9 with the exception of number 8 that we remove from the database.
 After the training, we can perform the first experiment using FEP to update the belief of the world.
-Below you have a snippet of our PyTorch code used for computing one iteration of $\mu$ update (in the [pixel-AI](https://docs.google.com/document/d/1m9cTddZC0eorikLzV80ze2kFvRUXf2AQ_0XV3pRF9jk/edit#heading=h.z82utu4k5olg) section we explain this method further).
+Below you have a snippet of our PyTorch code used for computing one iteration of $\mu$ update

 ```py
 input = Variable(mu, requires_grad=True) # hidden variable